YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_3.md

  * [Backend/src](https://github.com/YaruG1022/WSU-SU21-CPTS322-Project/tree/ccd3fc07a882a14aa88f8ce73783aed0cf34ec80/src)

 ## Retrospective Summary
-In this sprint, we focused on testing the application and fixing bugs, ensuring all the functionalities work properly.
-Although this is the last sprint, some good ideas couldn't be implemented due to time constraints, but we may make more improvements and changes in future work.
+In this sprint, we dedicated a substantial amount of effort to testing the application and resolving bugs to ensure that all functionalities are working correctly.
+This being the last sprint, we faced some time limitations that prevented us from implementing all the innovative ideas we had.
+However, we hope to incorporate these improvements in future updates.

 Here's what went well:
   * Completed most of the vital implementations of the management system for the application.